Terminology #

 let minusSix = -6

-let alsoMinusSix = +minusSix // -6Logic Explanation: Directly operates on the sign of the value.
+let alsoMinusSix = +minusSix // -6Logic Breakdown: Directly manipulates the numeric sign.

 Concept Mapping: Fully corresponds to C# unary operators.